 Acknowledgements: The photograph of William Morris was taken in c 1887 when Morris was 53.
 The photographer was Frederick Hollyer (1838-1933).
 The image is believed to be in the public domain (Wikipedia Commons) as its copyright has expired.
 This applies to the United States, Australia, the European Union and those countries with a copyright term of life of the author plus 70 years.

-How to cite this piece: Smith, Mark K. (2009) ‘William Morris and education’, the encyclopaedia of informal education. [http://infed.org/mobi/william-morris-and-education/.
+How to cite this piece: Smith, Mark K. (2009) ‘William Morris and education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/william-morris-and-education/.
 Retrieved: insert date].

 © Mark K. Smith 2013